Cardi B Shows Off Her Bikini Body In A Tiny Crochet Two-Piece Just 8-Months After Baby

 She even described her weight loss after baby as making her feel “sad” before adding that she’d also been feeling a little “depressed” because she missed the curves while she had while pregnant with her daughter.

-But despite her confession, Cardi’s since proudly flaunted her body online on multiple occasions over the past few months.
+But despite her confession, Cardi has since proudly flaunted her body online on multiple occasions over the past few months.
 The Inquisitr reported she was showing off her rock hard abs in January a mere six months after becoming a mom.